Lamb or Goat Kawarma

-During the season when there was no fresh meat, the pieces of lamb could be ladled out, cooked (which serves as an additional layer of sterilization) and served with a number of traditional dishes.
+During the season when there was no fresh meat, and before the days of food processors and canning, the pieces of lamb could be ladled out, cooked over high heat, (which serves as an additional layer of sterilization) and served with a number of traditional dishes.
 Typically you’ll see references to dishes of the kawarma served with hummus, but another great version is shakshuka, or a type of spicy egg dish with tomatoes and hot chilis.

 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.